万葉の詩ー(A Manyō Poem)

 Thoughts Behind the Poem

-The core of this poem lies in the inherited afflictions
+At the heart of this poem lies the inherited afflictions

-that human beings have carried through long stretches of time,
+that human beings have carried across vast stretches of time—

-and in the will that rises, even while bearing that weight.
+and the will that rises, even under the weight of that burden.

-The light and shadow sunk into the abyss of the past.
+The light and shadow submerged in the abyss of the past,

 and even one’s outline begins to tremble.